istio-ecosystem/wharf-multicluster-sync/README.md

 ## Demo

-You'll need three clusters with public IP addresses.
+You'll need two clusters with public IP addresses.

 Follow [these instructions](docs/install/README.md) to set up your clusters to share a Root CA and install experimental Multicluster Agents.